PivotAnteon/Kattis/README.md

-This is a group of all my kattis solutions, some of them are unfinished
+This is a group of all my kattis solutions, some of them are unfinished and should be labeled in the commit as such